 - After touching an animal, or touching pet food or waste.

 - After touching garbage.

 Cases of coronavirus have been reported in all states and many countries.
-At this time, the best defense against the spread of this virus is isolation.
-Unless travel is necessary, it is not recommended.

 If you must travel, consider the following risks you might face: